 How has activism or political engagement shaped your life?

 Valerie Jones was born in Snow Hill, North Carolina.
 Her political activism started in high school where she was the President of the Future Homemakers of America.
-Her later political activism was encouraged by her representative at Bennet College, Katie Dorsett.
+Her later political activism was encouraged by her representative at Bennett College, Katie Dorsett.
 Jones is currently a member of the Sedalia Town Council and is currently advocating for racial equality.
 The most memorable thing about her activism is “the adrenaline rush and the feeling that you’re doing something that’s important and that you’re getting something done.”
 With racial equality being her main point of concern Jones says that Civil Rights has been one of the most important political issues of her lifetime, as it has impacted her life greatly as a black woman.

 “It’s changed how I see the world because being in Raleigh and going to different rallies, and having more information now than I used to have has changed how I see the world and how I see minorities fit into that world.”—Valerie Jones